EricLBuehler/mistral.rs/README.md

 ### Running GGUF models locally

+To run GGUF models fully locally, the only mandatory arguments are the quantized model ID and the quantized filename.

+#### Chat template

+The chat template can be automatically detected and loaded from the GGUF file if no other chat template source is specified including the tokenizer model ID.

-To run GGUF models fully locally, you do not need to specify the tokenizer model ID argument and instead should pass a path to the chat template JSON file (examples [here](chat_templates), you will need to create your own by specifying the chat template and `bos`/`eos` tokens) as well as specifying a local model ID.
+you do not need to specify the tokenizer model ID argument and instead should pass a path to the chat template JSON file (examples [here](chat_templates), you will need to create your own by specifying the chat template and `bos`/`eos` tokens) as well as specifying a local model ID.
 For example:

 ```bash